 Hood's Head Trail is a 3.3 mile lightly trafficked out and back trail located near Port Ludlow, Washington and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until September.
+The trail offers a number of activity options and is best used from April until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash